gbaptista/luminous/doc/en-US/guides/how-it-works/what-is-detected.md

 > *`fn` = some callback function, example: `var fn = function(response) { console.log(response); }`*

-`EventTarget.addEventListener` is not reported in this group because we give a differentiated attention to this `EventTarget` method.
+`EventTarget.addEventListener` is not reported in this group because we give a different attention to this `EventTarget` method.

 ### EventTarget.addEventListener